OUSA Logo

 This is just for fun, because you're all amazing to us.
 You don't have to be a pro to enter, anyone and anything is welcome!

-by entering these works you allow OUSA to use your artwork to show at OUSA Art Week and anywhere else we see as relevant to Art Week and future Promo for the competition.
+By entering these works you allow OUSA to use your artwork to show at OUSA Art Week and anywhere else we see as relevant to Art Week and future Promo for the competition.

 What is Electronic Art?
 Here are some definitions!